 - strenuous exercise

-The American College of Obstetricians and Gynecologists recommend that pregnant women avoid contact sports, such as football or boxing.
+ACOG also recommends that pregnant people avoid contact sports such as football or boxing.

 Contact sports increase the risk of placental abruption, which is the premature separation of the placenta from the uterine wall.
 Placental abruption is a severe condition that can cause preterm birth, pregnancy loss, or stillbirth.

-Pregnant women are also more prone to injury as hormonal changes in the body cause the ligaments to become looser.
+Pregnant people are also more prone to injury as hormonal changes in the body cause the ligaments to become looser.

-After the first trimester, pregnant women should avoid any activity which carries the risk of falling, including skiing, ice-skating, and rock climbing.
+After the first trimester, pregnant people should avoid any activity that carries the risk of falling.
+This includes skiing, ice-skating, and rock climbing.

 During pregnancy, the center of gravity shifts as the belly expands, so even a minor fall may result in injuries.

-Many amusement parks do not allow pregnant women on some rides, including roller coasters or any rides that may start or stop suddenly.
+Many amusement parks also do not allow pregnant people on some rides, including roller coasters or any rides that may start or stop suddenly.

-The jarring motion of these rides can cause placental abruption.
+The jarring motion of these rides can also cause placental abruption.
 It can also make morning sickness worse by causing motion sickness.

-Pregnant women should avoid changing a litter box.
+Pregnant people should avoid changing their litter box.
 Cleaning dirty litter boxes can put a person at risk of toxoplasmosis.

 - intellectual disabilities